Finiteness of the number of minimal atoms in Grothendieck categories: Preliminaries

 \section{Preliminaries}

-This section is devoted to preliminary results which we use in the proof of the main result.
-We refer the reader to \cite{Popescu} for the general theory of abelian categories and Grothendieck categories.
+This section is devoted to preliminary results that we use in the proof of the main result.
+We refer the reader to \cite{MR0340375} for the general theory of abelian categories and Grothendieck categories.
+In order to avoid confusion, we first recall the definition of a generator.